pronopython/fapel-system/readme.md

 ## Install python tkinter and pillow

-`sudo apt-get install python3-tk`

-You need pillow/PIL for fapel_elo.py:

-`sudo apt-get install python3-pil.imagetk`
+`sudo apt-get install python3-tk python3-pil.imagetk`

 ## Run install.sh

-Run `install.sh` in `fapelsystem/`

-You do need sudo for that.
+In `fapelsystem/` run

+`sudo install.sh`

-If you are new then let the fapelsystem create the dirs (`y`).
-Otherwise you have to change the config file yourself (NOT recommended for new users!)
+> :eggplant: :sweat_drops: *If you are new then let the fapelsystem create the dirs (`y`).
+Otherwise you have to change the config file yourself (NOT recommended for new users!)*

+---

 # First steps!